Brandawg93/homebridge-nest-cam/README.md

 12. Click on the last `issue_jwt` call.
 13. In the Headers tab, under Request Headers, copy the entire `x-goog-api-key` (do not include the `x-goog-api-key:` name).
 This is your `"apiKey"` in `config.json`.

+## Run Homebridge using Docker

+If you are having issues with this plugin, you may want to try running Homebridge inside a docker container.
+This ensures that you are using the most up-to-date resources and that no external programs are interfering with the plugin.
+Just follow the instructions [here](https://github.com/nfarina/homebridge/wiki/Install-Homebridge-on-Docker) to install homebridge using docker and add **PACKAGES=ffmpeg** to the environment section.

 ## Credits

 This plugin was derived from [homebridge-nest-cam](https://github.com/KhaosT/homebridge-nest-cam) with the new google authentication from [homebridge-nest](https://github.com/chrisjshull/homebridge-nest).